 - To protect against the long-term effects of sun damage

 - To prevent the immediate and potentially severe effect from sunburns

 So what are ultraviolet rays?

-We may not be able to see them but the effects they have on our body are very real!
+We may not be able to see them but the effects they have on our bodies are very real!

 There are actually three types of ultraviolet rays: UVA, UVB, and UVC.

 - UVA rays make up the majority of sun exposure.